stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-pac-env/pipeline-as-code-env.md

  ![`pipeline-template`](./images/templates.png)

-5. If you already have argocd application watching these folders, you will see the resources syncing in argocd.
+5. If you already have ArgoCD application watching these folders, you will see the resources syncing in argocd.

  ![`argocd`](./images/argocd.png)